 While both of Piranesi’s early views of the church were principally aimed at tourists, they are substantially different in content, style, and format.
 The large folio size combined with the perspective from the street in the Vedute di Roma places viewers much closer to the church, as though they are about to enter it.
 Populated by baying donkeys, beggars, ciceroni, tourists, and pilgrims, the street scene is full of movement and sound, and the wild gestures of the figures and high contrast of light and shadow increase the drama.
-By contrast, the bird’s eye view of the smaller view creates distance between the church and viewers, making them observers and the architectural space an object of study.
+By contrast, the bird’s eye view of the smaller view distances the church from viewers, making them uninvolved observers and the architectural space an object of study.

 Both views highlight the architectural features of the church, such as the chapels, campanile, and colonnaded portico of the façade.
 Though it was founded in the fourth century, the San Sebastiano we see in Piranesi’s views is fundamentally Baroque.
-Cardinal Scipione Borghese commissioned the architects of his Villa, Flaminio Ponzio and Giovanni Vasanzio, to redesign the church in the early seventeenth century.
-Piranesi’s later view reflects the Baroque architecture of the church through dramatic lighting effects.
-Yet, the façade is entirely in shadow, almost hidden from view in the corner of the composition, and the Via Appia is illuminated instead.
-This focus echoes Piranesi’s fascination with the tombs located along the Appian Way, such as the Tomb of Cecilia Metella, which he specifies in this view of the tomb in the Antichità Romane is close to San Sebastiano.
-By linking these two prints, Piranesi goes beyond the pocketbook guides, such as that by Amidei, by creating a virtual tour of Rome across the volumes of his published works.
+Cardinal Scipione Borghese (1577-1633) commissioned the architects of his Villa, Flaminio Ponzio (1560-1613) and Giovanni Vasanzio (1550-1621), to redesign the church in the early seventeenth century, and Piranesi’s later view reflects the Baroque architecture of the church through dramatic lighting effects.
+Yet, the façade is entirely in shadow, almost hidden from view in the corner of the composition, and the Via Appia is vividly illuminated instead.
+This focus suggests Piranesi’s fascination with the tombs located along the Appian Way, which are the subjects of a group of views that begins with the Tomb of Cecilia Metella in the second volume of the Vedute di Roma.
 (ZL)